bsgreenb/symposion/DEVELOPMENT_README.md

 The following should be added (see screenshots directory for more details):

 Conferences:
-conference
-sections
+conference, sections

 Proposals:
-proposal kinds
-proposal sections
+proposal kinds, proposal sections

 Sites:
 localhost